 We always spend time going over the areas that need clarification to ensure the level of understanding is what is required.
 It should be noted this has never happened yet.

 This is not really possible; you would need to seek IT support independently from Gate Safe.
 If we cannot run the training due to technical problems on the delegate’s computer, Gate Safe would defer to another event free of charge - as long as it was not a one-to-one bespoke event.
 Any other delays would be chargeable.

 Yes, along with other specialist gates such as bi-folding gates.

-The face-to-face training is IOSH approved, an IOSH certificate would be issued after this has been completed.
+The distance learning and face-to-face training is IOSH approved.
+An IOSH certificate is issued once the training has been successfully completed.